 Interconnection regulations set forth the principles and regulatory provisions that shall govern interconnection agreements among providers.
 Such principles include rules governing the right to apply for and the obligation to grant interconnection.
 Its aim is to ensure interconnection and interoperability of the telecommunications networks and services for the benefit of end users, basing interconnection on the principles of costs-orientation, transparency, equality, reciprocity and nondiscrimination.

 Universal Service

-Universal service regulations create a Trust Fund to be formed by the telecommunications operators' periodical contribution of a percentage of their monthly income for the provision of services.
+Universal service regulations create a Trust Fund to be formed by the operators' periodical contribution of a percentage of their incomes.

 4. Radio-electric Spectrum